difference between soft copy and hard copy

 Soft copies have many advantages over hard copies.
 They are portable and can be accessed from electronic devices like laptops or smartphones, making them easy to share and edit.
 Multiple users can access and work on the same document simultaneously, reducing the need for printing, and saving time and paper.
 They are also environmentally friendly and reduce the carbon footprint of an organization.

-See also difference between external and internal respiration
+See also difference between data warehouse and data mining

 However, soft copies also have potential drawbacks.
 They are susceptible to hacking, identity theft, and viruses that can compromise confidential information.
 They require electronic devices to access and can be lost or deleted if not properly stored or backed up.